ytyulkinaxway/axway-open-docs/content/en/docs/central/overview.md

 1. A developer makes a change to the code for the service, updates the YAML configuration file for the desired state of proxy, and commits the changes to Git.
 2. Jenkins build triggers and checks out the latest code and YAML from Git.
-3. Jenkins calls AMPLIFY CLI command `amplify auth login` to authenticate to AMPLIFY platform and obtain an access token.
+3. Jenkins calls Axway CLI command `axway auth login` to authenticate to AMPLIFY platform and obtain an access token.
-4. Jenkins calls AMPLIFY CLI command `amplify apic create` to create or update the API proxy for this service.
+4. Jenkins calls Axway CLI command `axway apic create` to create or update the API proxy for this service.
     * CLI calls the DevOps API `POST /proxies` to create the API proxy in AMPLIFY Central.
 See [Create proxy API reference](https://d-api.docs.stoplight.io/new-subpage/devops-api/create-proxy).
-5. Jenkins calls AMPLIFY CLI command `amplify apic promote` to deploy the API proxy to the test runtime.
+5. Jenkins calls Axway CLI command `axway apic promote` to deploy the API proxy to the test runtime.
     * CLI calls the DevOps API `POST /promote` to deploy the API proxy on the test runtime.
 See [Promote proxy API reference](https://d-api.docs.stoplight.io/new-subpage/devops-api/promote-proxy).
 6. Automated tests are run on the AMPLIFY Central test runtime.
-7. Jenkins calls AMPLIFY CLI command `amplify apic promote` to promote the API proxy from the test runtime to the production runtime.
+7. Jenkins calls Axway CLI command `axway apic promote` to promote the API proxy from the test runtime to the production runtime.
     * CLI calls the DevOps API `POST /promote` to deploy the API proxy on the production runtime.

 ## Traffic management